tedneward/Azgaarnoth/Classes/Cleric/Order.md

 ## Domain Spells
 *1st-level Order Domain feature*

 You gain domain spells at the cleric levels listed in the Order Domain Spells table.
-See the Divine Domain class feature for how domain spells work.
+Once you gain a domain spell, you always have it prepared, and it doesn't count against the number of spells you can prepare each day.
+If you have a domain spell that doesn't appear on the cleric spell list, the spell is nonetheless a cleric spell for you.

 **Order Domain Spells**

 Cleric Level | Spells
 ------------ | ------
 1st | command, heroism